MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-confluent-kafka.md

 ---
 title: Add Confluent Kafka source to an eventstream
-description: Learn how to add Confluent Kafka source to an eventstream. ms.reviewer: spelluru ms.author: zhenxilin
+description: Provides information on adding a Confluent Kafka source to an eventstream in Microsoft Fabric along with limitations. ms.reviewer: spelluru ms.author: zhenxilin
 author: alexlzx